 Malate, or malic acid, is a salt compound that is often used as a food preservative and, in nature, contributes to the sour flavor of apples and other fruit.
 In supplemental form, it is bound to citrulline and other various other supplements to give them stability in the body.

-However, malate is also thought to have fatigue-fighting capabilities of its own, by helping the body recycle lactic acid and use it for energy.
+However, malate is also thought to have fatigue-fighting capabilities of its own, by supporting the body's own ability to recycle exercise-generated lactic acid and use it for energy.

 Longer Workouts, Less Soreness, Better Recovery